klay824/readme-generator/utils/README.md

 ## Installation
-Please run *jhgjhg* in your terminal.
+Please run *npm install* in your terminal.

 ## Usage
-fggfh
+clone or fork

 ## License

-This project is covered under the MIT license.
+This project is covered under the OSL 3.0 license.

-You can learn more about the MIT [here](https://opensource.org/licenses/MIT/).
+You can learn more about the OSL 3.0 [here](https://opensource.org/licenses/OSL-3.0/).

 ## Contributing
-ghhg
+don't f it up

 ## Tests
-To run tests, run *ghfghf* in your terminal.
+To run tests, run *npm test* in your terminal.

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at ggh.
-You can find more of my work at [ghg](https://github.com/ghg/).
+If you have any questions about the repo, open an issue or contact me directly at kchadwell0226@gmail.com.
+You can find more of my work at [klay824](https://github.com/klay824/).